6 Local Factors to Consider Before Buying a Franchise

 Another part of market research involves scouting business locations.
 Where can you position yourself in your city or town that will encourage your client base to enter your building and spend on your product or service?
 Do you want a space that will generate heavy foot traffic?
 This factor is less important when it comes to businesses that simply produce a product or businesses that travel elsewhere to perform their services.

 Once you have a solid understanding of the customer pool, it is time to focus on another important business franchising factor: your competition in the area.
 Look around the area where you are thinking about opening your franchise location.
-Take stock of the surrounding businesses and ask yourself a few key questions:
+These are some good questions to ask yourself when opening a franchise:

 - What businesses are you likely to find yourself up against?